photocyte/BioTransformer/README.md

 This is the version 1.0.4 of BioTransformer.
 BioTransformer is a software tool that predicts small molecule metabolism in mammals, their gut microbiota, as well as the soil/aquatic microbiota.
+BioTransformer also assists scientists in metabolite identification, based on the metabolism prediction.

  -a,--annotate                       Search PuChem for each product, and
                                      annotate with CID and synonyms